grpc/proposal/A47-xds-federation.md

 The third-level map will be the resource name.
 For old-style resource names, this will be the full resource name, exactly as it is today.
-For new-style names, it will be the `id` part of the `xdstp:` URI (i.e., the URI path with the resource type prefix stripped off) and the context parameters.
+For new-style names, the only really required parts are the `id` part of the `xdstp:` URI (i.e., the URI path with the resource type prefix stripped off) and the context parameters, since the authority and resource type are already expressed in the higher levels of the map.
+For this third level of the map, implementations may either use the full resource name or extract only these required parts.

 For example, a resource with old-style name `server.example.com` and type Listener might be stored like this: